-Vice Chair Simons commented that Light Rail is under-used because it is slow and not a mode of transportation priority.
-He asked Mr. Mello if Google can give incentives to those who use Light Rail.
+Vice Chair Simons commented that Light Rail is under-used because it is slow and not prioritized as a mode of transportation.
+He asked Mr. Mello if it is possible for Google to give incentives to those who use Light Rail.
 Mr. Mello responded that Google's Sunnyvale campuses have a higher public transportation ridership rate than the Mountain View campus because of Light Rail and that Google regularly meets with Valley Transportation Authority (VTA) to discuss speed and frequency for the bus and Light Rail systems.
-Vice Chair Simons further remarked that it would benefit Google to analyze the potential maximum throughput of people if VTA changes take place and observed that VTA and the City will require support to improve Light Rail's functionality.
+Vice Chair Simons further remarked that it would be in Google's interest to analyze the potential maximum throughput of people if VTA changes take place and observed that VTA and the City will require support to improve Light Rail's functionality.